-The following Corporate guidance note Produced in partnership with Christopher Field of Dechert LLP provides comprehensive and up to date legal information covering:
+The following Corporate practice note Produced in partnership with Christopher Field of Dechert provides comprehensive and up to date legal information covering:

 It is a fundamental rule of English company law that a limited company having a share capital must maintain that capital.
 Therefore, a company must not reduce its share capital, except as prescribed by law.
 This capital maintenance rule is intended to protect a company’s creditors by ensuring that the assets representing the share capital of a company remain available to them for future recourse.